todaysjam/legacy/CONTRIBUTING.md

   - (test) ...
   - (doc) ...

 4. When you are done with your fix or feature, rebase upstream changes into your branch.
 If there are conflicts during the rebasing process, merge conflicts and continue rebasing.
 Be sure rerun your tests and make sure they work.

 Example: git pull --rebase upstream master
          git rebase --continue

+5. Push your branches changes to your origin
+Example: git push origin <branchname>

-5. Submit a [pull request][] directly to master.
+6. Submit a [pull request][] from your branch to the main repository master.
    Include a description of your changes.

+Example: base fork: lonely-hearts/mealdotnext base: master
+         head fork: <user>/mealdotnext        base: <branchname>

-6. Your pull request will be reviewed by another maintainer.
+7. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.

-7. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
+8. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.

-8. Once the pull request has been reviewed, it will be merged by another member of the team.
+9. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

+10. If you want, update your own master branch when new commits have been merged.
+Example: git pull --rebase upstream master

 ## Detailed Workflow